fluentlabs-xyz/fluentbase/codec/README.md

 - `Vec<T>` - vec of encodable elements
 - `HashMap<K,V>` - hashbrown hash map with encodable K & V
 - `HashSet<T>` - hashbrown hash set with encodable T

+## Determinism

+Encoded binary is not deterministic, it can be used only for passing params.
+It means that you can encode fields in different way, but decoding result will be the same.
+It can happen if you encode non-primitive fields in different order because it affects data after header.

+Order of encoding is IMPORTANT.